-Brain stem death - This is where a person no longer has activity in their brain stem due to a severe brain injury.
-They have permanently lost the potential for consciousness and the capacity to breathe.
+Donation following brain death (DBD): When a person is diagnosed as dead through Neurological Criteria testing.
+This person would have had a severe brain injury and permanently lost the potential for consciousness and the capacity to breathe.
 This may happen even when a ventilator is keeping the person's heart beating and oxygen is circulated through their blood.

 Donation following circulatory death (DCD): When a person is diagnosed as dead through circulatory determination.
-This is when a person has irreversible loss of function of the heart and lungs after a cardiac arrest from which the patient cannot or should not be resuscitated.
-It can also be the planned withdrawal of life-sustaining treatment from a patient within the Intensive Care Unit or the Emergency Department.
+This is when a person has irreversible loss of function of the heart and lungs after a cardiac arrest from which the person cannot or should not be resuscitated.
+It can also be the planned withdrawal of life-sustaining treatment from a person cared for in a critical care environment.

-living donation- Whilst you are still alive you can choose to donate through a medical operation a kidney (most commonly), in some cases a small section of your liver, discarded bone from a hip or knee replacement and also your amniotic membrane (placenta).
+Living donation: Whilst you are still alive you can choose to donate through a medical operation a kidney (most commonly), in some cases a small section of your liver or lung or discarded bone from a hip or knee replacement and amniotic membrane (placenta).
 You can find out more about living donation here.

 Everyone can join the NHS Organ Donor Register regardless of age, as long as they are: